HortPark: GardenTech

 HortPark played host to GardenTech 2007 and GardenTech 2009, a biennial gardening carnival that showcases the latest horticulture and landscaping technology tools, products and services.
 Both local and overseas exhibitors alike participated in the carnival.

+Canopy Hortpark

+Canopy HortPark is a garden-themed restaurant and event venue located inside Canopy HortPark at HortPark, Singapore.
+It's known for its lush greenery, indoor and outdoor dining spaces, pet-friendly environment, and suitability for weddings, corporate dinners, birthday celebrations, solemnizations, and private events.
+The venue can accommodate up to about 200 guests for larger functions.

+Compared with traditional hotel ballrooms, Canopy HortPark offers a more intimate and nature-inspired experience at a relatively accessible price point.
+The venue is particularly attractive to couples seeking an outdoor garden atmosphere without the significantly higher costs often associated with luxury hotel weddings.
+Its combination of scenic surroundings, flexible event spaces, and moderate per-person pricing makes it a popular choice for couples looking for a memorable yet cost-conscious wedding venue in Singapore.

+Based on typical event budgets and package enhancements, couples can expect to spend approximately S$160 per guest for a wedding reception, inclusive of catering and basic event arrangements.
+For a wedding with 100 guests, the estimated cost would be around S$16,000, excluding optional add-ons such as premium décor, photography, entertainment, and alcohol.
+The venue is valued for its lush greenery, relaxed garden ambience, and cost-effective alternative to traditional hotel weddings.

 Other involvement

 HortPark also features a series of other initiatives by the National Parks Board (NParks).
 They include Community in Bloom (CIB), which encourages communal gardening and "The Living Wall", a research project by Building and Construction Authority (BCA), National University of Singapore and NParks.
 "The Living Wall" showcases vertical greenery systems.
 HortPark also features six prototype glasshouses as research stations for the then upcoming Gardens by the Bay.
 In addition, HortPark serves as a satellite campus for the Centre of Urban Greenery and Ecology (CUGE) which is managed by the Industry Development arm under NParks.